mtmcphail/UFOs/README.md

 Now if you enter "CA" in the state filter, this is what you see:
 ![drawbacks](./static/images/CAoutput_refactored.png)

-Still on the subject of search criteria, without a **drop-down menu** to choose from, the **Shape** filter is not very user-friendly, particularly because it is not obvious what shapes the table includes (e.g. light is a shape?).
+* Still on the subject of search criteria, without a **drop-down menu** to choose from, the **Shape** filter is not very user-friendly, particularly because it is not obvious what shapes the table includes (e.g. light is a shape?).
 To make it more user friendly, the input for the **shape filter should allow for drop-down menu**.

-Similarly, **adding an alert** if no data is found would be helpful!
+* Similarly, **adding an alert** if no data is found would be helpful!

-However, many of these drawbacks can be addressed if we **embed filters to the table functionality** rather than using as separate text-input search criteria.
+However, many of these drawbacks can be addressed if we **embed filters to the table functionality** rather than presenting as separate text-input search criteria.

 Other enhancements could include: